christianrondeau/vim-loggly-search/README.md

 You can use the command `:LogglySearch "my search query"` if you prefer.

+# Mapping

-You can use this in your own mappings:
+You can create your own mapping if you want:

+    map <leader>log <Plug>LogglySearch

+You can also create maps for searches you do often:

     nnoremap <leader>errors :LogglySearch "json.level:ERROR"<cr>